steveman1123/stonkBot/README.md

 [MarketWatch Stock Screener](https://www.marketwatch.com/tools/stockresearch/screener/)

 ## Issues

+If you are encountering some issues, make sure to pull the latest version, it is under active delopment, so things change quickly.

 ### Shortterm resolutions (next few weeks):
-* Change some selling logic (to account for some market conditions)
+* Change some selling logic (to add a time limit)
+* automatically remove saved history files after 1 week

 ### Midterm resolutions (next few months):
-* Change some more selling logic (for stocks we may have missed or didn't quite make the initial cut)
 * Add master/slave relationship to allow it to run on multiple computers in the event of the primary program going down (add redundancy)
 * Create config file(s) and move settings to those rather than being set in the scripts